-- a.
-Aeromedical disqualifications that are not likely to result in requalification within 365 days require medical termination from aviation service (permanent medical suspension).
-Issuance of orders for an aeromedical waiver by an aviation service aeromedical waiver authority authorizes continuation of flying duties. - b.
-The local FS, APA, AMNP, and AME thoroughly evaluate the disqualifying condition in accordance with applicable regulations and Aeromedical Policy Letters and make a preliminary determination of medical fitness for flying duty. - c.
-Upon verification of the condition, the FS, APA, AMNP, or AME will- - (1) Recommend a medical termination from aviation service (permanent medical suspension) on a DD Form 2992 and forward the notification to the immediate commander. - (2) The FS or AME sends an Aeromedical Summary recommending suspension and a date of medical incapacitation (DOMI) to Director, USAAMA. - d.
-The Director, USAAMA, makes final recommendations to the aviation service aeromedical waiver authority and recommend a- - (1) Date of medical incapacitation. - (2) Final aeromedical disposition. - (a) Medical termination from aviation service; or - (b) Aeromedical waiver for continuation of aviation service with the permanent aeromedical DQ; or - (c) Requalification without aeromedical DQ ("For Information Only").
+a.
+Aeromedical DQs that are not likely to result in requalification within 365 days require medical termination from aviation service (permanent medical suspension).
+Issuance of orders for an aeromedical waiver by an aviation service aeromedical waiver authority authorizes continuation of flying duties.

-- e.
-In the case of concurrence with USAAMA's suspension recommendation, the aviation service aeromedical waiver authority- - (1) Establishes the date of medical incapacitation. - (2) Establishes the date of medical termination from aviation service and publish an order (in accordance with AR 600-8-105). - (3) Ensures any referral to the MAR2 or DES processes comply with AR 635-40.
-Civilian personnel regulations govern the management of DAC aircrew, and contract requirements govern the management of contract aircrew, though in both cases the waiver authority initiates personnel actions.
+- b.
+The local FS, APA, AMNP, and AME thoroughly evaluate the disqualifying condition in accordance with applicable regulations and APLs, and make a preliminary determination of medical fitness for flying duty. - c.
+Upon verification of the condition, the FS, APA, AMNP, or AME will- - (1) Recommend a medical termination from aviation service (permanent medical suspension) on a DD Form 2992 and forward the notification to the immediate commander. - (2) The FS or AME sends an AMS recommending suspension and a DOMI to Director, USAAMA. - d.
+The Director, USAAMA, makes final recommendations to the aviation service aeromedical waiver authority and recommend a- - (1) Date of medical incapacitation. - (2) Final aeromedical disposition. - (a) Medical termination from aviation service; or - (b) Aeromedical waiver for continuation of aviation service with the permanent aeromedical DQ; or - (c) Requalification without aeromedical DQ ("For Information Only"). - e.
+In the case of concurrence with USAAMA's suspension recommendation, the aviation service aero-medical waiver authority- - (1) Establishes the DOMI. - (2) Establishes the date of medical termination from aviation service and publish an order (in accordance with AR 600-8-105). - (3) Ensures any referral to the MAR2 or DES processes comply with AR 635-40.
+DA Civilian personnel regulations govern the management of DAC aircrew, and contract requirements govern the management of contract aircrew, though in both cases the waiver authority initiates personnel actions.

 5-16.
-Aeromedical waiver and requalification
+Aeromedical waiver and regualification